Dental Bone Grafts

 A smile also has other day-to-day benefits.

 When a tooth is lost, there are a few ways to ensure that you don’t suffer excessive bone loss.
 One of our dentists will work with you to determine what options you have.
-Ideally, a small graft placed within the empty socket ensures minimal shrinkage.
-Demineralized bone granules, similar in appearance to sand, is packed into the socket.
-A protective collagen membrane coats the granules and the socket is closed by stitching the gums together, sealing the granules in.
+Ideally, a small graft placed within the empty socket ensures minimal bone loss.
+Demineralized bone granules, similar in appearance to sand, are packed into the socket.
+A protective collagen membrane coats the granules and the socket is closed with sutures.

 The procedure is simple, but your recovery time is generally no shorter than any other bone graft procedure.
-It will take several weeks, but your body will integrate the granules into your jaws bone structure, maintaining optimal shape until a permanent solution is decided.
+It will take several weeks, but your body will integrate the granules into your jaw’s bone until a permanent solution is decided.
 If you are able to replace the missing tooth with a dental implant, the bone level will remain indefinitely.
 When replacing the missing tooth with the granule bridge, some of the bone levels will decrease over time.